Skip to content

 Checkpoint

-What Thomson Reuters is Doing with AI to Help Customers
+What Thomson Reuters is doing with AI to help customers

-· 6 minute read
+· 5 minute read

-· 6 minute read
+· 5 minute read

 The term “artificial intelligence” (AI) has come to mean many things, from the brains behind such digital assistants as Siri and Alexa to the supposedly unstoppable technological force that will eventually take everyone’s job away.
 In truth, however, AI is really just another tool developed by humans to help them perform certain tasks faster and easier.
-The technology may be complex, but the goal of its use—to improve human capabilities—is no more mysterious than using a rock to crack a walnut.
+The technology may be complex, but the goal of its use — to improve human capabilities — is no more mysterious than using a rock to crack a walnut.

-Solving Work Problems with AI
+Solving work problems with AI

-The Intelligence Behind Thomson Reuters Applications
+The intelligence behind Thomson Reuters solutions

-As it happens, many of the “problems” encountered by today’s knowledge workers involve extracting very specific types of information from vast and ever-expanding amounts of data.
-“These are good problems for AI to solve,” says Al-Kohafi, because AI algorithms can identify needles of knowledge in haystacks of data so much faster than a human being.
-So, for example, lawyers using Westlaw Edge can now identify relevant legal precedents in a matter of seconds, and accountants using Checkpoint Edge have at their fingertips a digital “assistant” who knows the tax rules governing any country or jurisdiction in the world.
+Many of the problems encountered by today’s knowledge workers involve extracting very specific types of information from vast and ever-expanding amounts of data.
+These are good problems for AI to solve, because AI algorithms can identify needles of knowledge in haystacks of data much faster than a human being.
+For example, lawyers using Westlaw can now identify relevant legal precedents in a matter of seconds, and accountants using Checkpoint have at their fingertips a digital “assistant” who knows the tax rules governing all the states in the U.S., Canada, and Puerto Rico.

 In practice, these capabilities reduce hunt-and-peck busywork to a minimum, freeing up legal and tax professionals to do what AI cannot, which is apply judgment, creativity, synthesis and context to the data, thereby creating the meaning and value that today’s knowledge workers are paid to produce.
 For attorneys, that might mean using AI-assisted tools to run document analytics and develop data-supported litigation strategies.
 For accountants, it could mean using corporate tax data to model forward-looking scenario analytics and support more strategic, data-based decision-making in the C suites.